 (Wilms' Tumor; Nephroblastoma)

-The cause of Wilms tumor is not known, but some children may have a genetic abnormality.
+The cause of Wilms tumor is not known, but some children may have a genetic abnormality that increases their risk of developing this tumor.

 Children usually have a lump in the abdomen, and they may also have abdominal pain, fever, poor appetite, nausea, and vomiting.